-\textbf{Phishing}: Phishing is a type of cybercrime that involves using social engineering techniques to mislead people into disclosing sensitive information, such as usernames, passwords, and credit card numbers (\cite{alkhalil2021phishing}).
-Phishing attacks typically involve sending messages or emails that seem to be from a legitimate source, such as an online retailer or bank, to convince the recipient to click on a link or open an attachment that installs malware or redirects to a fake website.
-Phishing attacks are becoming increasingly sophisticated and harder to detect.
-However, researchers are developing new methods to detect and prevent these attacks.
-One approach is to use ML and NLP algorithms to analyze the content and structure of emails and messages (\cite{alhogail2021applying}).
-Another approach is to develop an AI system based on DL that can detect phishing attacks by analyzing the structure of URLs and the content of web pages (\cite{basit2021comprehensive}).
+\textbf{Phishing}: Phishing is a type of cybercrime that involves using social engineering techniques to mislead people into disclosing sensitive information, such as usernames, passwords, and credit card numbers \cite{alkhalil2021phishing}.
+Phishing attacks typically involve sending messages or emails that seem to be from a legitimate source, such as an online retailer or bank, to persuade the recipient to click on a link or open an attachment that installs malware or redirects to a fake website.
+Researchers such as \cite{alhogail2021applying} are developing new methods to detect and prevent these attacks by using ML, DL, and NLP algorithms.

-\textbf{DDoS}: Distributed denial-of-service (DDoS) attacks are a type of cyberattack that seeks to disrupt the availability of a targeted website or service by overwhelming it with traffic from multiple sources (\cite{al2021ddos}).
+\textbf{DDoS}: Distributed denial-of-service (DDoS) attacks are a type of cyberattack that seeks to disrupt the availability of a targeted website or service by overwhelming it with traffic from multiple sources \cite{al2021ddos}.
 DDoS attacks can be performed through various methods, such as botnets, amplification attacks, and application-layer attacks.
 Botnets are networks of compromised computers retained by cybercriminals to perform DDoS attacks.
-Amplification attacks involve sending a small request to a server that generates a much larger response toward the victim (\cite{griffioen2021scan}).
+Amplification attacks involve sending a small request to a server that generates a much larger response toward the victim \cite{griffioen2021scan}.
 Application-layer attacks target the application layer of a website or service, such as by sending many requests designed to overload the application.
-Recent research has focused on developing detection techniques based on machine, deep, and TL approaches (\cite{mittal2022deep}, \cite{yusof2019systematic}).
-These methods mainly focus on analyzing network traffic and leveraging multiple complex algorithms like CNNs and RNNs that can analyze both time and spatial information regarding attack patterns (\cite{kanna2021unified}).
+Recent research has focused on developing detection techniques based on ML, DL, and TL approaches \cite{mittal2022deep,yusof2019systematic}.